-5. Scomberomorus commerson / Spanish Mackerel / Tenggiri / COM
+19. Scomberomorus commerson / Spanish Mackerel / Tenggiri / COM the ventral side is silver/grey.

-Spanish mackerel, also known as the Narrow-barred Spanish mackerel, can grow to >200cm and have a long, narrow, elongated body (Figure 14).
-The dorsal side is dark grey and the ventral side is silver/grey.
 The snout is long and pointy.
 Numerous broken vertical lines extend from the ventral side to the dorsal side but may not always reach the top of the dorsal side.
 The second dorsal fin may be the same height as or higher than the first dorsal fin.
 The pelvic fin is small compared with the anal fin.
 Juveniles have large oval spots along the body.